Chukwubuikexo/web-crawler/ReadMe.md

 - **Data Handling:** The `.yml` file includes instructions for incrementally loading the `car_list` results into the Big Query Warehouse.

 ### Notifications
-- **Monitoring:** GitHub Actions is configured to send email notifications for both successful scraping operations and any errors or failures, ensuring timely monitoring and alerts.
+- **Monitoring & Alerting:** GitHub Actions is configured to send email notifications for both successful scraping operations and any errors or failures, ensuring timely monitoring and alerts.
+I will also receive alerts on my mail if the CI/CD pipeline has an error i will also ne notified via email

 ### Challenges
 - I had to search about five websites before settling for carsdirect